Flame retardant: Retardation mechanisms

-The basic mechanisms of flame retardancy vary depending on the specific flame retardant and the substrate.
+The basic mechanisms of flame retardants vary depending on the specific flame retardant and the substrate.
 Additive and reactive flame-retardant chemicals can both function in the vapor (gaseous) or condensed (solid) phase.

 Endothermic degradation

 Some compounds break down endothermically when subjected to high temperatures.
 Magnesium and aluminium hydroxides are an example, together with various carbonates and hydrates such as mixtures of huntite and hydromagnesite.
 The reaction removes heat from the substrate, thereby cooling the material.
 The use of hydroxides and hydrates is limited by their relatively low decomposition temperature, which limits the maximum processing temperature of the polymers (typically used in polyolefins for wire and cable applications).

 Thermal shielding (solid phase)

 A way to stop spreading of the flame over the material is to create a thermal insulation barrier between the burning and unburned parts.
 Intumescent additives are often employed; their role is to turn the polymer surface into a char, which separates the flame from the material and slows the heat transfer to the unburned fuel.
 Non-halogenated inorganic and organic phosphate flame retardants typically act through this mechanism by generating a polymeric layer of charred phosphoric acid.